-Float the Pond Teams
+Float the Pond, Teams

 Divide the group in to teams of at least three players.
 Ask each team to pick one more object than there is players on their team from a selection of equipment (for example, if they have five players they need six pieces of equipment).
-The aim of the game is to move around the playing area (i.e. pond) without falling off the objects (i.e. lily pads).
-Teams can move anywhere in the pond.
+The aim of the game is to move from one side of the playing area (i.e. pond), to the other, without falling off the objects (i.e. lily pads).
 Players must use their hands to move the objects to any other member of the team.